 There are two theories regarding the Pinot name.
 The most popular is that it came from the fact that the bunches are similar in shape to a pine cone (pinot in French).

-Another possibility is that it was derive from a place in France such as Pinos or Pignols where cuttings were obtained.
+Another possibility is that it was derived from a place in France such as Pinos or Pignols where cuttings were obtained.
 Pignols in the Auvergne, has cultivated Pinot since the middle ages.

 The French version of the name "Pinot Noir" is undoubtedly the most widely used but there are other 'versions' from other parts of the world.